IMO to discuss CO2 curbs for ships, industry frets

 "The RT is of the view that market based measures are not justified at this particular time," said a joint statement from BIMCO, INTERCARGO, INTERTANKO and International Chamber of Shipping.

-Last July, forty-eight countries voted in favor of adopting a mandatory energy efficiency design index for new ships and a voluntary energy efficiency management plan for all ships.
+Last July, forty-eight countries voted in favour of adopting a mandatory energy efficiency design index for new ships and a voluntary energy efficiency management plan for all ships.

 "Let's press on with the (energy efficiency measures) and let's see what we can achieve," a spokesman for INTERTANKO told Reuters.